Red-Teaming Claude Opus and ChatGPT-based Security Advisors for Trusted Execution Environments: Discussion

 \section{Discussion}

 \heading{Guidance for End-Users.} In TEE-centric security work, assistant outputs should be treated as \emph{untrusted input} that can accelerate understanding but must not substitute for verification.
 This is especially important because many of the most damaging errors are not obviously ``wrong'' on first read: assistants can sound confident while silently shifting threat assumptions, overclaiming attestation guarantees, or omitting microarchitectural caveats.
 In practice, teams should validate high-impact claims against primary sources, vendor documentation, peer-reviewed papers, and security advisories, before translating advice into system designs.

-Practitioners should prefer defensive workflows (design review, mitigation analysis, and verification planning) over prompts that resemble exploit engineering, since the former tends to elicit actionable guidance while avoiding disallowed operational offensive content.
-This practice aligns naturally with the ``\llm-in-the-loop'' pipeline in Figure~\ref{fig:llm-sec-arch}: structured templates and verification checks are most effective when the query already pins down the relevant constraints and when the response is expected to cite sources for nontrivial claims.
-Prompts that explicitly request a threat model (attacker capabilities, physical access, side channels in or out of scope, and what \textit{trusted} components are assumed) both improve answer quality and make it easier to detect boundary mistakes.
+This practice aligns naturally with the ``\llm-in-the-loop'' pipeline in Figure~\ref{fig:llm-sec-arch}: structured templates and verification checks are most effective when the response is expected to cite sources for nontrivial claims.

 \heading{Guidance for LLM Providers.} TEE security provides a particularly strong stress test for LLM reliability because it concentrates several hard problems into one domain: subtle technical semantics (attestation, sealing, enclave/secure-world boundaries), frequent opportunities for plausible hallucination (patches, CVEs, configuration knobs), and high stakes when users operationalize outputs.
 Improving performance here requires progress on hallucination resistance under technical detail, uncertainty calibration, and citation discipline, robust refusal under adversarial prompting, and safe helpfulness that offers defensive alternatives rather than simply blocking \cite{ahmad2025openai,owasp2025llm}.
 Our results framework encourages developers to treat these not as independent metrics but as coupled properties: for example, groundedness and uncertainty calibration are prerequisites for safe mitigation guidance, and refusal quality is inseparable from the model's ability to redirect users toward legitimate defensive workflows.